bartoszwais/bartoszwais.github.io/business-oportunity.md

 - Has to have unique number, ask your laser provider for ROMAN numbers automatic counter.
 - Unique number can be on the same side as artwork or on the other side, number should be readable without strain by average user.
 - Our default lighter is classic BIC&reg;
 - Main subject of artworks are cities, locations.
-Some other subjects may be accepted into our catalog and selling points, processing period may be longer and refused.
+Some other subjects may be accepted into our catalog and distribution points, processing period may be longer and refused.
 - Product is for using and collecting purposes, souvenirs, birthday gifts, etc.
 - We aim to help environment.